Temple of eternal flame:

 When God first commanded Aaron and his descendants to light the menorah, the lampstand, in the Tabernacle and then the Temple in Leviticus, Scripture says that it is an eternal commandment.
 However, the Temple was destroyed in 70 CE, so how could this commandment possibly be for all generations?
 The sages explain that when the Maccabees, a family of priests, lit the Temple menorah leading to the Hanukkah miracle, they made the lighting eternal.
-We fulfill the lighting of the Temple menorah through lighting our Hanukkah menorahs each year.
+We fulfill the lighting of the Temple menorah, the Temple of an eternal flame, through lighting our Hanukkah menorahs each year.

 This is why the holiday was included in the Jewish yearly cycle.
 In Judaism, the menorah symbolizes the light of God and the light of the Torah.
 When we light the menorah on Hanukkah, we fulfill a biblical mandate after all.
 We bring the light that God desires into every generation.
 We rekindle our passion for His Word and share its light with others.

 Hanukkah celebrates an eternal triumph of God’s light over all darkness.
-This spiritual light is an everlasting one.
+This spiritual light is an eternal flame that is everlasting.
 Goodness will always overcome evil, and light will ultimately outshine the darkness forever.

 To learn more about the Festival of Lights that Jesus would have celebrated, download our complimentary Bible study, “What Is Hanukkah?”.